SlimefunReloadingProject/RykenSlimeCustomizer-Wiki/en-us/plugin/comparison.md

 ## Inherited items

 Inherited items are a unique feature of RSC.
-The "inherit" is to extend any `SlimefunItem` class from any addon.
+The "inherit" is programming term, which is to extend any `SlimefunItem` class from any addon.

 See [Inherited items](/en-us/file/supers.md) for details.